Cameron So

 Department of Biology, McGill University

 I am a PhD student in the Conservation, Ecology, Evolution, and Behaviour group at McGill University, jointly supervised by Drs.
 Anna Hargreaves and Daniel Schoen.
-I previously completed a M.Sc with Dr. Arthur Weis at the University of Toronto studying the capacity of a field mustard (Brassica rapa) to adapt to climate change.
+I previously completed a M.Sc with Dr. Arthur Weis at the University of Toronto studying the capacity of a field mustard (Brassica rapa) to adapt to warming.

 At McGill, I'm studying the conservation value of range-edge populations using field experiments and genomics (see PhD Lupine).
 My research focuses on the beautiful and at-risk plant Lupinus perennis, crosses borders between the US and Canada, and engages with multiple conservation groups.